wejs/docs/docs/getstarted/create-an-api.md

 For create a We.js resource API in your project you need to create one model, one controller and set the resouce

+> Tip: Use `we routes` command to list all routes with suport to filters, see options ẁith `we routes -h`

 ## Lets make the `post` resource

 Lets see how to make a resource with generator-wejs or step by step: